 By the time I have made my tea and arranged my nail needs on the table in front of me, the man has called three times.
 The phone rings and it’s him again.
 He asks me for my number.
 I understand that much Armenian and I know numbers.
 I decide to play along and give him our number in Armenian, since he very obviously already has it.
 Much confusion, a waterfall of Armenian.
 Mie rope, I hear, which means just a minute.
 See, I’m not a total illiterate.

-I wait a minute until he rustles up somebody who speaks English, or I presume that’s what’s happening.
+I wait mie rope until he rustles up somebody who speaks English, or I presume that’s what’s happening.
 A morose female voice offers me ahllo from a very deep grave.
 I gave her my English hello in my perkiest Goldie Hawn voice.

 “Whot is yoor name?” she demands in a Soviet commandant tone.